cleverjobs/blazor-rag/README.md

 ### frontend

-- generated with firebase studio ([https://studio.firebase.google.com/studio-2586733948])
+- generated with firebase studio
 - react + nestjs ssg
-- only static bundle in repo
+- separate public repo that is imported as git submodule

 ### data